 UCF professors engage students in their projects, giving them invaluable experience in the laboratory and in their chosen fields.
 The Office of Undergraduate Research and the Venture Lab create ideal environments for students, faculty and entrepreneurs to collaborate on research and provide business solutions.

-UCF researchers attract more than $100 million annually.
-These dollars help to strengthen and diversify the local and state economy.
-Last year, a record $122 million came from federal, state and industry partners.
+UCF researchers attract more than $100 million annually in grants, gifts and sponsored awards.
+In addition to supporting innovative research, these financial resources help strengthen and diversify the local and state economy.
+Last year, a record $146.75 million came from a variety of sponsors including federal, state and industry partners.

 In touch with our community’s needs

 UCF professors help and work side-by-side with the community on joint projects—from helping underprivileged children to read to developing alternative energy solutions.

 A force for economic change